zack-bitcoin/amoveo-docs/getting-started/linux_dependencies.md

 If you want to run Amoveo as an account other than root, you should create that account and switch to that account before installing dependencies.

+The master branch of Amoveo uses Ubuntu 18.4 or Ubuntu 20.4 The verkle branch of Amoveo uses Ubuntu 22.4

 Then install dependencies using the instructions for your distribution:
 - [Ubuntu](#for-ubuntu)
 <!--